Fortinetics Book a call →

 DOJ False Claims Act enforcement targets false SPRS scores

-The first subcontractor-level FCA settlement landed in December 2025.
-FCA liability attaches to the SPRS self-attestation itself — a score materially higher than an honest assessment would produce is actionable even without a breach.
-Six further cyber-fraud settlements have landed in FY26 to date.
+A subcontractor-level FCA settlement landed in December 2025, reportedly the first to reach the subcontractor tier.
+FCA liability attaches to the SPRS self-attestation itself: a score materially higher than an honest assessment would produce is actionable even without a breach.

 Read more →